Legacy Infrastructure

 Prioritise - Identify critical systems and components that need immediate attention due to security risks, performance issues or business impact - whatever is more important to you.
 These elements should be prioritised as the starting point for upgrades or replacements.

-Integration - Determine whether there are ways to integrate some of your infrastructure with newer technologies & platforms as this can extend their lifespan and enhance functionality without the cost of replacements.
+Integration - Determine whether there are ways to integrate some of your infrastructure with newer technologies & platforms as this can extend their lifespan and enhance functionality without the cost of replacing the whole lot.

 Maintenance and Support - For infrastructure that can't be upgraded, integrated or replaced quickly, ensure that you have adequate support and maintenance plans in place.
 This may involve contracting with third-party vendors for support services or training internal staff to handle maintenance tasks.